American studies: Outside the United States

 European centers for American studies include the British Association for American Studies, the Center for American Studies in Brussels, Belgium, and most notably the John F. Kennedy-Institute for North American Studies in Berlin, Germany.
-Other centers for American studies in Germany include the Bavarian America-Academy, the University of Munich, the Heidelberg Center for American Studies (HCA) and the Center for North American Studies (Zentrum für Nordamerikaforschung or ZENAF) at Goethe University Frankfurt.
+Other centers for American studies in Germany include the Bavarian America-Academy, LMU Munich, the Heidelberg Center for American Studies (HCA) and the Center for North American Studies (Zentrum für Nordamerikaforschung or ZENAF) at Goethe University Frankfurt.
 Graduate studies in the field of North American studies can also be undertaken at the University of Cologne, which works together in joint partnership with the North American studies program at the University of Bonn.
-American Studies Leipzig at the University of Leipzig is a center for American studies on the territory of former East Germany.
+American Studies Leipzig at Leipzig University is a center for American studies on the territory of former East Germany.
 Founded in 1992, the Center for American Studies at the University of Southern Denmark now offers a graduate program in American studies.
 In the Netherlands the University of Groningen and the Radboud Universiteit Nijmegen offer a complete undergraduate and graduate program in American studies.
-The University of Amsterdam, the University of Leiden and the University of Utrecht only offer a graduate program in American studies.
+The University of Amsterdam, Leiden University, and Utrecht University only offer a graduate program in American studies.
 Both the University of Sussex and the University of Nottingham in England offer both a number of postgraduate and undergraduate programs.
 In Sweden, the Swedish Institute for North American Studies at Uppsala University offers a minor in American studies.
 In Slovakia, the University of Presov and Pavol Jozef Safarik University offer a complete undergraduate and graduate program in American studies combined with British studies.
 The Eccles Centre for American Studies at the British Library also offers a range of events and fellowships, as well as promoting the American collections held at the British Library.
 Russia's main center for American studies is the Institute for US and Canadian Studies of the Russian Academy of Sciences.

 In the Middle East, the oldest American Studies program is the American Studies Center at the University of Bahrain in Sakhir, which was founded in 1998.
 An American studies program is offered at the University of Tehran within the Faculty of World Studies.